norly/fuse-aexplorer/ae-protocol.md

 Then, read type 0 for confirmation.
 Then, sendClose() (0xa response: 5x 00).

-The host will create a new folder in the given path, together with a matching .info file.
+The host will create a new directory in the given path, together with a matching .info file.
-The folder name cannot be chosen, and will be something like "Unnamed1".
+The directory name cannot be chosen, and will be something like "Unnamed1".

-To create a folder with a specific name, use 0x66.
+To create a directory with a specific name, use 0x66.
-Note that 0x66'ing a folder does not seem to set its time.
+Note that 0x66'ing a directory does not seem to set its time.